adgelbfish/what/README.md

 ##### Technical Explanation:
 To clarify the qualification, it is not sufficient that each line be original.
 Each line of code must be necessary for the code to run.
 If the line is deleted and the code still runs, it doesn’t count.
 This further implies that the winner will be based on a tallied qualified lines of code.
 ##### Semantic Explanation:
 Originality isn’t enough.
 This art needs to satisfy the shallow level, the deep level, and everything between.
-Also, the winner will be based on originality alone, lines of code that aren’t original don’t help
+Also, the winner will be based on originality alone, lines of code that aren’t original don’t help.

 -------------